 Membership sites vary widely.
 You can use a membership business model not only to sell goods or services but also to provide information or regulate a free service.

 A key point in paid membership sites business models is how and when to obtain payment.
 You cannot unilaterally renew a contract.
-However, if you continue a course of action and your customer accepts or acquiesces, he cannot later complain if he has continued to enjoy the services.
+However, if you continue a course of action and your customer accepts or acquiesces, they cannot later complain if they have continued to enjoy the services.
 In reality many Internet contracts are continued from year to year.
 We cover this thoroughly of course.